search instagram arrow-down

 Read an interview with Lubna here: Sudanese Tales Tradition in the Present

-Learn more about the social issues Lubna’s work reflects with compassion and common sense in the video interview below (with English subtitles)
+Scroll down to the end of this post to learn more about the social issues Lubna’s work reflects with compassion and common sense.
+The video interview embedded below is in Arabic with accurate English subtitles.

 fullsizerender-234